 And in terms of consistency, if your turtle’s poop is thin and runny, this is probably a case of diarrhea.
 The most common reasons behind diarrhea are parasites, poor diet, and infection.

-It’s best to take your pet to the vet’s for correct diagnosis and treatment.
+It’s best to take your pet to the vet for the correct diagnosis and treatment.

 How Long Do Turtles Take To Poop After Eating?